 Students failing to enroll in a class using a late authorization code from the instructor may submit a petition for special consideration to the Dean of Enrollment Services, signed by the instructor, stating the extenuating circumstances justifying the enrollment.
-The decision to either grant or deny the petition shall be made by the Dean or designee or Special
+The decision to either grant or deny the petition shall be made by the Dean or designee or Special Considerations Committee.

-Considerations Committee.

-A section switch from one section of the same course to another section is permitted provided (under limited circumstances) (if swap is done within the first 10% of the course, before census date, no additional fees and no "W" recorded.)
+A section switch from one section of the same course to another section is permitted under limited circumstances with approval of the instructor of the new section and the department chair up until the deadline to avoid a "W".
+The Dean of Enrollment Services must approve the request.

-Requires the following:
+Requires the following: Remove

-with the permission of the faculty member(s) through the end of the fourth ? week of instruction for full-semester length classes or 30% of the course for all other classes with an authorization code.
+with the permission of the faculty member(s) through the end of the fourth? week of instruction for full-semester length classes or 30% of the course for all other classes with an authorization code.

-1. 1st professor of first class is willing to transfer grades/work and

-2nd professor is willing to accept the work/grades already accomplished.
+- 1. 1st professor of first class is willing to transfer grades/work and - 2nd professor is willing to accept the work/grades already accomplished.
 Under these conditions, students switching will only be required to complete the requirements from the point of transfer.
-The student will acknowledge that the grades from 1st (disputes) or

-2. The 2nd professor is willing to allow the st to complete all of the missing work for the 2nd class.
+The student will acknowledge that the grades from 1st (disputes) or - 2.
+The 2nd professor is willing to allow the st to complete all of the missing work for the 2nd class.
 Students switching will be required to complete the requirements outlined in the course syllabus.